damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 <br/>

-Below is a example of method that allows to start a conversation again and example of the element through which this method is being called in SelectCharUi object (objects/SelectCharUI.js):
+Below is a example of method that allows to start a conversation again and example of the element through which this method is being called in SelectCharUi object:

 ```
+//objects/SelectCharUI.js file:

   this.talkAgainButton = createElementFn({
     element: common.elements.button,
     textContent: commands.talkAgain[lng],